FehreenKhan/Intro_to_Python/README.md

-Indentations are key and the code above is not properly indented due to extra notes with # within code to produce the calculations.
+Indentations are key when writing code.